+Praying Pelican Missions exists to build up, encourage, and assist the local Church, and that includes doing so in a church’s greatest time of need.
 When disasters strike, the Church is on the front lines of response and relief efforts, working with local authorities and organizing grassroots efforts to meet the pressing needs of their communities.
+Praying Pelican Missions is committed to coming alongside these efforts, providing the necessary resources, support, and help to advance the work of our local partners.

 We have had a long day of travel, but we've finally made it safe in Belize!
 All of our medical supplies made it through customs with no major hassle, as well as our personal luggage.
 Praise God!
 We're thankful to finally be in our home away from home in Orange Walk, Belize.
 Although tired, we are very ready and excited for the week before us.
 Please continue to pray for us as we do God's work down here in Belize!